wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/httptftp-requests-processing-in-provd-part-1.md

 extractor.

 The "all plugins device info extractor" ask for each installed plugin to extract info from the request.
-In this case, thexivo-aastra plugin is of course able to extract a lot of information by looking at the User-Agent header, but the xivo-cisco-sccp plugin is of no help.
+In this case, the xivo-aastra plugin is of course able to extract a lot of information by looking at the User-Agent header, but the xivo-cisco-sccp plugin is of no help.
 The results are then merged and returned.